InScight-Magazine/Content/Issue4/subfiles/sukalyan.typ

 #let title = "Topology in Action: From Doughnuts to Quantum Devices"
 #let authors = ("Sukalyan Deb",)
 #let affiliations = ("Department of Physical Sciences, IISER Kolkata",)
-#let abstract = "Topology is a branch of mathematics that focuses on the global properties of systems, ignoring precise details like size or angles.
-This abstract idea has become a key theme in modern physics, shaping our understanding of how electrons behave in certain materials and even how quantum computers might work.
-In this article, I explore its origins in Euler’s _Seven Bridges of Königsberg_ problem, and trace its profound impact in condensed matter physics from the quantum Hall effect to topological insulators and quantum computation."
+#let abstract = "Topology focuses on the global properties of systems, ignoring precise details like size or angles.
+This article explores its origins in Euler’s _Seven Bridges of Königsberg_ problem, and trace its profound impact in condensed matter physics from the quantum Hall effect to topological insulators and quantum computation."
 #let coverImage = "sukalyan.jpg"
 #let authorImage = "sukalyan.jpg"
 #let authorInfo = "*Sukalyan Deb* is a PhD scholar in the Department of Physical Sciences in IISER Kolkata, currently working in theoretical physics, focusing on strongly correlated systems."